simeononsecurity/simeononsecurity.ch/content/articles/windows-hardening-best-practices-secure-windows-10-windows-11/index.en.md

 3. **Configure Application Guard**: Once Application Guard is enabled, you can configure its settings to suit your security needs.
 Application Guard allows you to define the level of isolation and control how it handles untrusted websites and files.
 You can adjust these settings through the **Windows Security** app or Group Policy settings.

-4. **Test and Verify**: After enabling and configuring Microsoft Defender Application Guard, it's essential to test and verify its functionality.
+4. **Test and Verify**: After enabling and configuring Microsoft Defender Application Guard, you need to test and verify its functionality.
 Open Microsoft Edge and visit a known malicious website or a site with potential risks to check if Application Guard successfully isolates the browser session and prevents any potential attacks.

 By implementing Microsoft Defender Application Guard, you add an extra layer of protection to your system by isolating the browser sessions and containing any potential threats within the secure environment.
 This helps safeguard your system and data from browser-based attacks, such as drive-by downloads, malicious scripts, and zero-day exploits.

-For more detailed information on configuring and utilizing Microsoft Defender Application Guard, refer to the official [**Microsoft documentation**](https://learn.microsoft.com/en-us/deployedge/microsoft-edge-security-windows-defender-application-guard).
+For more detailed information on configuring and using Microsoft Defender Application Guard, refer to the official [**Microsoft documentation**](https://learn.microsoft.com/en-us/deployedge/microsoft-edge-security-windows-defender-application-guard).

 #### 6. [**Controlled Folder Access**](https://github.com/simeononsecurity/Windows-Defender-Hardening)
 Controlled Folder Access is a powerful security feature available in Windows 11 that helps protect important folders from unauthorized changes by ransomware and other malicious software.
 By enabling Controlled Folder Access and adding necessary folders to the protected list, you can enhance the security of your system and prevent potential data loss.